 Adaptive Multi Rate.
 A medium quality compressed sound format.
-AMR-NB(Narrow Band) is supported.

 Musical Instrument Digital Interface.
 Unlike the other formats, MIDI is not a recording of music, but a description which enables a local synthesizer to play the music from the instructions included in the MIDI file.
 Since a MIDI file only represents player information, it is far more concise than formats that store the sound directly.
 An advantage is very small file sizes.
 A disadvantage is the lack of specific sound control.
 MIDI is ideal for polyphonic ringtones.